az-digital/az_quickstart/CONTRIBUTING.md

 ## Pull requests

-First, make sure there is an issue associated with your pull request.
+First, make sure there is an issue and project associated with your pull request.

 Use proper branch naming conventions based on your issue type:
  * `feature/<issue-number>`